-- individual merit of each item
+- 1. individual merit of each item

-- popular appeal/demand
+- 2. popular appeal/demand

-- suitability of material for the clientele
+- 3. suitability of material for the clientele

-- existing library holdings o available budget
+- 4. existing library holdings

+- 5. available budget

-- When there is a choice, hardbound books should be selected.
-Date of publication: the last 3years; except for Medical Textbooks.
+- 6. When there is a choice, hardbound books should be selected.

+- 7. Date of publication: the last 3 years; except for Medical Textbooks.